 or a user-defined class or record – either to assign to a named value, or as part

 of a more complex expression.
-Example of use (taken from the `Snake - procedural` demo):
+Example of use from demo program snake_PP.elan:

 let blocksname be new Array2D<of Int>(40, 30, white)expression